Which Caribbean island is the best golf destination?

 The Royal Westmoreland 18 hole championship course (6,870 yards, par 72) is a five star rated course that is a mixture of challenging holes with a collection of signature Par 3s.

 Rockley Golf Club (5,610 yards, Par 70) is not the biggest course on the island but it offers great value and a tough challenge of your golfing ability.
 The course is a flat parkland course of 9 holes with alternative 18 hole tees.
 Each hole is 'Out of Bounds' requiring players to play strategically to keep their score low.

 Finally, Apes Hill at 1,000 feet above sea level means your game will be on a higher level but still down to earth.
 It’s what happens on the green that’s the real magic.
 Apes Hill is uniquely situated straddling the east and west.
-Playing the front 9, you enjoy spectacular views of the “Platinum coast” – the sparkling Caribbean sea, the winding stretches of famous beaches often times glittered with celebrities who may be larger than life but unrecognizable from your perch on the 2nd hole.
+Playing the front 9, you enjoy spectacular views of the “Platinum coast” – the sparkling Caribbean sea, the winding stretches of famous beaches often times glittered with celebrities who may be larger than life but unrecognizable from your perch up above.

 Once you move to the back 9, the scenery shifts.
 First, you’re thrust back in time to an almost newborn Barbados, with only a few colourful rooftops visible among the otherwise green carpet of foliage.
 From the 15th hole, your eyes can roll down the hillside of the Scotland District to the crashing whitecaps of the untamed East coast.
 The course at Apes Hill is an 18 hole Championship Par 72 course which is really playable and a “must-see”.

 Seeing the views are why you should play Apes Hill at least once.
 A fantastic round of golf might bring you back again.
 Find out more about the golfing experience at Apes Hill here.